 The Detectives for the Enforcement Branch are the leading experts in the field of insurance fraud.
 They are trained in criminal investigations and provide assistance, as well as training for consumers and law enforcement agencies.
-The Detectives, as sworn peace officers, must possess eligibility for the Peace Officer Standards and Training (POST) Basic or Specialized Certificate and are authorized and expected, among other things, to: interview witnesses and suspects, write and serve search warrants, execute felony arrests, conduct undercover and surveillance operations, write detailed investigative reports, and, liaise with prosecuting agencies.
+The Detectives, as sworn peace officers, must possess eligibility for the California Commission on Peace Officer Standards and Training (POST) Basic or Specialized Certificate and are authorized and expected, among other things, to: interview witnesses and suspects, write and serve search warrants, execute felony arrests, conduct undercover and surveillance operations, write detailed investigative reports, and work with prosecuting agencies.

 Detectives with unique capabilities may have the opportunity to work special assignments such as: Automobile Theft Taskforce, Mexico Liaison Unit, Pharmaceutical Fraud Unit, Firearms Instructor, Arrest and Control Instructor, Staff Instructor, Enforcement Tactics Instructor, Underground Economy Taskforce, Internal Affairs, Homeland Security Liaison, and Organized Crime Specialist.

 Sick and Vacation Leave

 Geographic Pay Differential: Detectives in Los Angeles County and Silicon Valley Regional Office receive an additional $200 a month

 Note: Applicants who do not possess California Commission on Peace Officer Standards and Training (POST) Certification will be placed in a Basic POST Certified Academy upon hire.